The Shadow Archetype Series:

 Whether it be in a scientific or a spiritual manner, shadows are perceived as not having its own existence for they are merely the absences of light.
 Standing in front of a light in a dark place shows you your shadow – the totality of the suppressed and unmanifested tendencies and potentialities within you.

-The importance of knowing, unraveling, and accepting our shadows cannot be emphasized enough.
+The importance of knowing, unraveling, and accepting our shadows through shadow work cannot be emphasized enough.
 In order to achieve a higher state of spirituality and understanding of oneself, one must be able to tap into the power of these shadows, and unleash their great potential in this world.

 Continue to Part 2: How The Shadow Is Formed